williamareynolds/kayoat/README.md

 * git-flow branching strategy.

-* If it doesn't work locally, it doesn't work period.
+* If it doesn't work locally, it doesn't work period!